greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/salesforce-mobile_1_1.md

 ---

-title: "Salesforce Mobile App Users Guide"
+title: Salesforce Mobile App Users Guide
-description: "Instructions on where to download and how to login to the Salesforce Mobile App"
+description: Instructions on where to download and how to login to the Salesforce Mobile App
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/salesforce-mobile_1_1/
+linkTitle: Salesforce Mobile App Users Guide
+type: docs
 ---

 ## How to Login To The Salesforce Mobile App